saphir-travel/documentation/content/administration/maintain/google_oauth.rst

 - Next, click on the :guilabel:`Save and Continue` button.
 - Then, skip the :guilabel:`Scopes` page by scrolling to the bottom and clicking on :guilabel:`Save and Continue`.
-- Next, add the email being configured under the :guilabel:`Test users` step by clicking on :guilabel:`Add Users` and then the :guilabel:`Save and Continue` button.
+- Next, if continuing in testing mode (External), add the email addresses being configured under the :guilabel:`Test users` step by clicking on :guilabel:`Add Users` and then the :guilabel:`Save and Continue` button.
 A summary of the :guilabel:`App registration` appears.
 - Finally, scroll to the bottom and click on :guilabel:`Back to Dashboard`.

 Create Credentials
 ------------------

-Now that you have set up the project, you need to create credentials, which includes the :guilabel:`Client ID` and :guilabel:`Client Secret`.
+Now that the project is set up, credentials should be created, which includes the :guilabel:`Client ID` and :guilabel:`Client Secret`.
 First, click on :guilabel:`Credentials` in the left sidebar menu.

 Then, click on :guilabel:`Create Credentials` in the top menu and select :guilabel:`OAuth client ID` from the dropdown menu.